mixpanel/mixpanel-react-native/README.md

 Welcome to the official Mixpanel React-Native Library.

-The Mixpanel React-Native library for iOS and Android is an open source project, and we'd love to see your contributions!
+The Mixpanel React-Native library is an open source project, and we'd love to see your contributions!

 <a name="getting started"></a>
 # **Getting started**